Uberi/University-Notes/PHIL145/PHIL145.md

     ---------------------------------------------------------
     You are shorter than me.

-Here, the counter-example "You are the same height" is not admissable because this does not satisfy the first premise.
+Here, the counter-example "You are the same height" is not admissible because this does not satisfy the first premise.

 Usually, the content of the argument determines whether it is valid: